JavierLuna/data-labs/module-2/visualizing-real-world-data-project/your-code/README.md

   - Answer 3
 - Which movie was the one it make more money that year.
   - Answer 4
-- Which of the 4 most famous was the most profitable
+- Which of the 4 most famous Directors was the most profitable.
   - Answer 5
-- Finally we have an interactive graph where you can see the distribution of Movies by Revenue and Genre, filter by Year.
+- Finally we have an interactive graph where you can see the distribution of Movies by Revenue and MetaScore filtered by Year.
   - Answer 6

 Thanks for the attention and I would like to apologise for any mispelling I could write.

 Here you can find my contact details: